Dave Schulz (musician)

 Dave Schulz is a funk, pop, and rock musician from Buffalo, New York.
 Schulz has released albums as a solo artist, as the headliner of the band C.O.
 Jones, and as a band member.
-Schulz is currently also the keyboardist for Berlin, Cherie Currie and Brie Darling, and Into The Frequency.
+Schulz is currently also the keyboardist for Berlin, Cherie Currie, Brie Darling, and Into The Frequency.
 Previous to that, Schulz was a core member of Lance Diamond's 24 Karat Diamond Band, and since the late 1990s has toured and performed internationally with bands including Goo Goo Dolls, Fastball, English Beat, Wang Chung, The Rembrandts, Fuel, General Public, and DEVO founder Gerald Casale's Jihad Jerry & the Evildoers among many others.

 Schulz had a strong presence in the late 1990 Buffalo music scene, and was inducted in 2008 to the Buffalo Music Hall of Fame.
 After the year 2000, Schulz moved to Los Angeles, performing as a solo act, in organized "all star jams", and with Berlin and other bands.

 Schulz also writes and produces for other artists, collaborating with the likes of Daniel Lanois, Robi Banerji, and Matt Gruber.